 - What happens with a default?

 Spelling everything out as clearly as possible from the get-go will save you from any disagreement and frustration during the lease process and when it’s time to officially sell.
-When handled correctly, a rent to own agreement is a great way for a homeowner to sell their house in Greater Toronto Area.
+When handled correctly, a rent to own agreement is a great way for a homeowner to sell their house in Ontario.